dnanexus/dxCompiler/doc/ExpertOptions.md

 Avoid storing credentials (passwords, keys, etc.) in the source code of the global workflow, as authorized users will have permission to download (via `dx get`) and view all dxCompiler-generated applets used in the global workflow.

-Use simple data types in inputs and outputs of global workflows for better usability on the platform.
+Use simple data types in inputs and outputs of global workflows to make it more intuitive for platform users to provide workflow inputs and examine workflow outputs via CLI and UI.

 For better execution stability and to reduce dependence on third-party infrastructure, use Docker images stored on the platform rather than in external registries.